milesdaudistel/notes/notes.md

 <details><summary>Interface</summary>

+This should really separated into different languages.
+If something is common between all languages, put it here.
+If it's not here, check whatever language you're using.

 Languages like Java and Go, and C++ all have very similar but not identical concepts called interfaces.

 An interface is roughly equivalent to an abstract class.
 You can't create a variable with that specific type, but you can create classes that inherit from it.
 Any class that inherits from this abstract class is said to 'implement its interface'.
 In the below example, we have an interface called TimeMachine, and a PhaseShiftor and HyperCube class that implement it (since obviously shifting your phase and using a hybercube are 2 different ways to time travel).
 You